v-rgrace/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 1. Open the Teams app on desktop or the web.
 If you have the Viva Insights app pinned, select it from the left bar.

-   If you don’t have the Viva Insight app pinned, select the ellipses on the left.
+   If you don’t have the Viva Insights app pinned, select the ellipses on the left.
 Then in the search field, enter **Microsoft Viva Insights**, and select it.

 2. On the left navigation panel, select **Copilot Dashboard**.